swagtop/bevy-flake/docs/config.md

 ## Overview

-Configuring `bevy-flake` is done by calling `configure` from the the flake output attribute set.
-Your configuration overrides the default one, which can be found [here.][default]
+Configuring `bevy-flake` is done by calling `configure` from the its flake output.
+Your configuration attributes override the default ones, which can be found [here.][default]

 [default]: ../config.nix#L14